In 2002 Scientific American published a lengthy article challenging numerous, supposedly ‘popular’ creationist arguments.

-It’s a great way to teach children that it’s not what is true, and not true that really matters, it’s what the law says you’re allowed to know.
+It’s a great way to teach children that it’s not what is true that really matters, only what the law says you’re allowed to know.

 The bad news is that in response, creationists have reinvented their movement and pressed on.

 When they lost the ability to claim that creationist ideas are valid science, they switched to arguing that they were only supporting “academic freedom.”

 First of all, creationist ideas are still valid science, but it’s always been about academic freedom.
 We’re looking at two completely separate issues here.

 One is the issue of Orwellian indoctrination programs forcing children to learn about a worldview where nothing they ever do will matter in the long run, and that worldview being paraded as science.

 The second issue is the actual science of creationists versus the secular scientific establishment.

 Importantly, creationists make no effort to mask the ‘religious impetus’.
 In fact a fundamental assumption of biblical creationism is that the Bible is the true and inerrant Word of God.
 However both creationists, and adherent’s to ‘intelligent design’ emphatically and correctly insist that their arguments challenging the theory evolution are strictly scientific in nature.